-Since our sample consists of individuals under 26, their observed labour market histories are shorter.
-In reaction, we aimed to cover them with a more detailed list of variables, available monthly, during the two years preceding the unemployment spell.
+Since our sample consists of individuals under the age of 26, their observed labour market histories are shorter.
+In reaction, we aim to cover them with a more detailed list of variables, available monthly, during the two years preceding the unemployment spell.
 Social insurance-based employment records observed during this period also include part-time, temporary and student-type working contracts.
 In contrast, we consider unemployment histories over a more extended time since, especially for the low-skilled, registered unemployment often occurs shortly after age 15.
-For this reason, we have included a set of variables describing
+For this reason, we include a set of variables describing past unemployment (the length of the first unemployment spell, the number of previous unemployment spells and the length of the previous employment in months).